ÒreAyò

 Research

 ÒreAyò is built on active research in speech and language intelligence for Nigerian languages.
-This page explains why the work matters, how we approach it, and what progress looks like — without exposing proprietary implementation details.
+The first speech recognition capability is now being validated internally for Yorùbá, Ìgbò, and Hausa.
+This page explains why the work matters, how we approach it, and what progress looks like without exposing proprietary implementation details.

 Why research is necessary

-Voice AI systems that work well in global languages often perform stuggle when applied to Nigerian languages.
+Voice AI systems that work well in global languages often struggle when applied to Nigerian languages.

 This is not because Nigerian languages are inherently harder, but because they are underrepresented, misunderstood, and too often treated as an afterthought in model design and evaluation.